TylerWahlCTC/Cave-Animals-Project/README.md

 #### - Louis Royle
 #### - Tyler Wahl

-# Title of Website: Weird Amphibians
+# Title of Website: Cave Animals

 ## Purpose of Website
-This website is for people who enjoy amphibians.
-We go in depth on what an amphibian is, as well as showing off some weird looking ones.
+This website is for people who enjoy animals.
+We go in depth on what animals are present in caves, as well as showing off some weird looking ones.

 ## Target Audience
 - Age Group: Any